Loading...

 (2) Bypasses that violate pretreatment standards.

 (A) If the need for a bypass is known in advance, the industrial user shall provide notice to the director 10 days prior to the bypass.
 In the event of an unanticipated bypass, oral notice must be provided to the director within 24 hours after the industrial user becomes aware of the bypass.
-In addition to the oral notice, written notice must be provided to the director within five days after the bypass, unless waived by the director.
+In addition to the oral notice, written notice must be provided to the director within five days of the time the industrial user becomes aware of the bypass, unless waived by the director.
 The written notice must contain the following:

 (i) A description of the bypass and its cause.